AI Use Cases/Logistics

 Automated Workflow Execution

-For Sales operators, this means quote requests move from inbox to system-ready in under 15 minutes.
+For sales operators, this means quote requests move from inbox to system-ready in minutes, not hours.
 The AI flags missing compliance data (HAZMAT certifications, driver HOS availability against FMCSA regulations) before dispatch even sees the load, eliminating downstream rework.
-Sales retains full control: the system surfaces high-confidence entries for auto-commit and flags edge cases - unusual lane pricing, new carrier relationships, expedited freight with margin pressure - for human review and approval before TMS commit.
+Your sales team retains full control: the system surfaces high-confidence entries for auto-commit and flags edge cases - unusual lane pricing, new carrier relationships, expedited freight with margin pressure - for human review and approval before TMS commit.

 A Systems-Level Fix

 This is not a form-filling tool.
 It's a systems integration layer that connects your email, load boards, carrier networks, and TMS into a single decision-making pipeline.
-It learns from every corrected entry, every compliance exception, and every freight lane outcome, continuously improving accuracy and reducing the review cycle from 20% of entries to under 3% within 90 days.
+It learns from every corrected entry, every compliance exception, and every freight lane outcome - the design target is to shrink the review cycle from roughly 20% of entries to under 3% within 90 days.

 How It Works